 Protection requirements for receivers with a bandwidth of ≤100 kHz

 Protection ratios for receivers operating with a bandwidth of less than or equal to 100 kHz are provided in Table 7.
 Due to the high level of adjacent channel isolation that is inherent in narrowband fixed services no adjacent channel protection requirements are specified in this RALI.
 These requirements are identical to those previously provided in RALI FX 17, and are consistent with requirements detailed in SP 6/93.

+Protection ratios for receivers with a bandwidth of ≤100 kHz